 How Targeted Support can make a difference

-Targeted Support is designed as a mass-market solution for people who currently receive no individualised help.
-Most users are expected to be people with lower or moderate levels of wealth, or with less complex decisions to make - people who typically wouldn’t seek (or pay for) full advice.
+Targeted Support is designed for people who currently receive no individualised help.
+Most users are expected to be people with lower or moderate levels of wealth, or with less complex decisions to make – people who typically wouldn’t seek (or pay for) full advice.

 During the early FCA customer testing of Targeted Support it was found: